Are you thinking about investing your money, but don’t even know where to start? You’re not alone.

 ETFs, however, are traded on the exchange —hence the name “exchange traded fund.”
 That means you can buy and sell ETFs any time of day.
 That flexibility is one of the benefits of ETF investing. .

 ETFs are traded by buying and selling them on the exchange, much like stocks.
-However, ETFs can be used to build long-term portfolios instead of trading every day.
+However, one of the advantages of ETFs is that they can be used to build long-term portfolios instead of trading every day.
 Still, the benefits of being able to buy and sell ETFs with flexibility allow investors to build diverse portfolios to reflect their needs.

 ETFs have become more and more popular in recent years, especially with the rise of online brokerages allowing people to easily buy and sell them.